 Most of these students did not receive the education that was promised to them by for-profit institutions.
 As explained below, for-profit universities routinely engage in improper hard-sell recruiting tactics.
 They consistently misrepresent what the school will cost, the quality of the education provided, and employment outcomes.

 The result is that the federal government lends money to students who are not put in a position to pay it back.

-Much of the tuition paid by students at for-profit colleges and universities comes from federal programs, such as Pell Grants, the Federal Family Educational Loan program, VA Loans, and the GI Bill.
-To be eligible for these funds, schools must abide by certain federal regulations.
+Much of the tuition paid by students at for-profit colleges and universities comes from federal programs, such as Title IV funding, the Federal Family Educational Loan program, VA Loans, and the GI Bill.

-For example, when applying for Title IV funds, they must certify compliance with the Higher Education Act.
-Failure to then comply with these regulations can thus form the basis for False Claims Act liability.
+When applying for eligibility to receive Title IV funds, institutions must certify compliance with different statutes and regulations.
+For example, an institution that is to receive Pell Grants must certify compliance with the Higher Education Act.
+Failure to then comply with these regulations can form the basis for False Claims Act liability.

 Although there are many potential theories of liability, four in particular have been the focal point of many False Claims Act cases and settlements with for-profit universities.

 Incentive Compensation Ban